Gold Trading UK Guide 2022

 In terms of its specification for gold trading online, AvaTrade offers a leverage ratio of 5:1 for retail traders and 200:1 for professional traders.
 The spread of 0.28 is very competitive and the broker enables you to trade gold in increments of 0.01.
 Besides that, the platform does charge any commissions except the buy and sell spread.

 You can start trading gold at AvaTrade with a deposit of just £100, which can be funded instantly with a UK debit or credit card.
 AvaTrade is also is regulated in multiple jurisdictions including the UK’s FCA.

-Much like eToro, FXCM maintains a leverage ratio of 10:1 for commodity trading though these restrictions do not apply to professional investors.
-FXCM particularly takes pride in its fast execution speed that stands at an average of 0.026 seconds or 26 milliseconds.
-Further, the broker connects investors to top liquidity providers such as Deutsche Bank, UBS, Morgan Stanley, Barclays, and more.
+FXCM maintains a leverage ratio of 10:1 for commodity trading though these restrictions do not apply to professional investors.
+FXCM offers fast execution speed that stands at an average of 0.026 seconds or 26 milliseconds.
+Further, the broker connects investors to many liquidity providers such as Deutsche Bank, UBS, Morgan Stanley, Barclays, and more.

 When it comes to regulation in the UK, Forex Capital Markets Limited is authorized and regulated by the Financial Conduct Authority (FCA) of the United Kingdom under the registration number 217689.
 You can open an account by depositing a minimum of $360 (£300) with a debit/credit card, e-wallet, or bank wire transfer.